maurosoria/dirsearch/README.md

 - User agent randomization
 - Batch processing
 - Request delaying
+- Multiple wordlist formats (lowercase, uppercase, capitalization)
 - Quiet mode
 - Option to force requests by hostname
 - Option to exclude responses by texts
 - Option to exclude responses by regexps (example: "Not foun[a-z]{1}")
-- Option to remove dot from extension when forcing (--nd, example%EXT% instead of example.%EXT%)
+- Option to remove dot from extension when forcing
-- Options to display only items with response length from range (--min & --max)
+- Options to display only items with response length from range
 - Option to whitelist response codes (-i 200,500)
 - Option to blacklist response codes (-x 404,403)
-- Option to remove output from console (-q, keeps output to files)
-- Option to add custom suffixes to filenames without dots (--suff .BAK,.old, example.%EXT%%SUFFIX%)
+- Option to add custom suffixes and prefixes
+- ...

 About wordlists
 ---------------